Moduli stacks of Higgs bundles on stable curves: Flatness of the Hitchin map

 \section{\textbf{Flatness of the Hitchin map}}

-In this section, we study the reduced global nilpotent cone of $M^{cl}_{Gie}$ (see \ref{class}), which is the ordinary scheme theoretic fibre over the point $0\in B$ equipped with the reduced induced structure.
+In this section, we study the reduced global nilpotent cone of $M^{cl}_{Gie}$ (see \ref{Gies21}), which is the reduced fibre of $h$ over the point $0\in B$.
 We prove that every irreducible component of of the reduced nilpotent cone has an open subset which is an isotropic substack of $M$ (the derived stack of Higgs bundles) with respect to its log-symplectic form.
 We use this to compute the dimension of the reduced nilpotent cone and to show that the Hitchin map is flat.